keiththarp/keiththarp/README.md

 ### Hi there 👋
-Take a look around!
+Take a look around!<br/>
-I'm A full-stack Developer excited about making cool stuff!
+* I'm A full-stack Developer excited about making cool stuff!
-I'm also a Happy, mindful, alcohol-free, vegan!
+* I'm also a Happy, mindful, alcohol-free, vegan!
-I spoke on the TEDx stage about reducing single-use plastic.
+* I spoke on the TEDx stage about reducing single-use plastic.
-I photograph 👰🤵 weddings for amazing couples.
+* I photograph 👰🤵 weddings for amazing couples.<br/>
 🌱🌎 🚣 🚴 🏃 🐶 ☕️ ⛰

 <!--